hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Måneskinnet | 12312320 | 58112210 | Påskeløkken 32B, 1212 Viborg NØ |

 #### Reporting
-A delivery report is generated containing the citizen, the interventions, and the organizations.
+A delivery report is generated containing:

+- Citizen (unchanged)
+- Care plan (unchanged)
+    - Reference to care plan evaluation (unchanged)
+    - Reference to target groups (unchanged)
+- Interventions (new)
+    - Reference to care plan
+    - Reference to organization
+- Organizations (new)

 The report for this is found here: [DeliveryReport-5th-Encounter](Bundle-5bf6a186-ee66-4b0e-ba6e-623972ab5130.html)